-In distribution, we are working to reduce CO2 emissions through such means as reassessing the viability of high-frequency, small-volume shipments and conducting joint distribution operations with other companies in the same industry (that is, sharing distribution facilities).
+In distribution, we are working to reduce CO_2 emissions through such means as reassessing the viability of high-frequency, small-volume shipments and conducting joint distribution operations with other companies in the same industry (that is, sharing distribution facilities).

-In addition to continuing efforts to recycle used cosmetics glass bottles, sales initiatives include transitioning to the use of LED lighting at stores and the development of environmentally friendly promotional tools for use in stores.
+In sales initiatives, we strive for transitioning to LED lighting at stores and developing environmentally friendly promotional tools for use in stores.
 We introduced a sales vehicle-sharing system in fiscal 2009, and in fiscal 2010 we purchased 10 electric automobiles.